galette/galettedoc/source/usermanual/generalites.rst

 Staff members, administrators as well as the super administrator can create, edit and remove members, contributions, transactions, send emailings, ...

-Administrators have also access to the application configuration, excepted super admin informations.
+Administrators have also access to the application configuration, excepted super admin information.

 The super administrator has a full access to the application, but not to all features.
 Indeed, this is not a member account, and it cannot have some of required informations.
 He of course can change its own login informations from application preferences.